 And the similar Question: I want to build a trailer with the Timbren style axle-less suspension.
 Do you have a set of trailer plans with the necessary frame mods?

 Answer: While a torsion axle is our recommendation, the torsion axle trailer plans will also work with an axle-less suspension.
 You will need to increase the size of the cross member near the axle, or use the crossmember adaptation from the suspension as Timbren recommends.
-Follow the Timbren instructions for mounting the suspension, and make those mods to the plans, then you’ll be fine.
+Follow the Timbren instructions for mounting the suspension, and make those mods to the plans, then you will be fine.

 Question: